Hall of Famer

 Ashleigh McIvor

-Affiliated Discipline(s): Freestyle (ski cross)
+Affiliated Discipline(s): Alpine (ski cross)

-Hometown: Pemberton, BC
+Hometown: Pemberton, B.C.

 Active Career Period: 2004–2011